Hackney Wick: Post Industrial history

-Future plans
+Development

 Due to its proximity to the Olympic Park, Hackney Wick received community and public realm development grants.
 The Draft Phase 1 Hackney Wick Area Action Plan was developed for consultation in November 2009 by Hackney Council as a strategy to guide and manage future change in the area.
 The updated Area Action Plan was adopted in 2012.
 This should further contribute to improvements in the area, although there are fears that development may price many residents, particularly artists, out of the area.

 Conversely, concerns have been raised over some of the local effects of the Olympic Park development, including the potential impact to the future of the century-old Manor Garden Allotments, which has inspired a vocal community campaign.

 Demography

 At the time of the 2011 UK census, the Wick ward covered Hackney Wick and nearby areas.
 The census showed the ward had a total population of 11,734, with an area of 163.26 hectares and a density of 71.9 persons per hectare.
 Of the 4,802 households in Hackney Wick, 17.0% were married or same-sex civil partnership couples living together, 36.5% were one-person households, 8.6% were co-habiting couples and 19.4% were lone parents.

 In 2011 the largest ethnic group is White (48.4%), followed by Black or Black British (31.8%), Mixed (11.1%) and Asian or British Asian (8.7%).
 The remaining 4.4 per cent is made up of other unspecified ethnic groups.
-As for religion, in 2011 50.4% of residents identified as Christian, 12.7% as Muslim, 1.5% as Buddhist, 1.0% as Jewish, 0.5% as Sihk, 0.4% as Hindu, 0.4% having an unspecified religion, 8.1% not stating their religion, and 25.1% having no religion.
+As for religion, in 2011 50.4% of residents identified as Christian, 12.7% as Muslim, 1.5% as Buddhist, 1.0% as Jewish, 0.5% as Sikh, 0.4% as Hindu, 0.4% having an unspecified religion, 8.1% not stating their religion, and 25.1% having no religion.